ashdane/Algorithms-Simplified/README.md

-This is a repository containing most of the code that we will be talking about / creating in class.
+This is a repository containing most of the code that we will be talking about and working with in class.